war1644/war1644/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador">

 <p align="left">
-I'm <strong>mr.lu</strong>, a lawyer and a programmer passionate about productivity hacks.
-I spent a decade working with CyberSecurity and CyberCrimes, but in 2016 I learned the Dart language, then Flutter, and today I am passionate about everything related to that language.
-Before that I worked with <strong>backend development</strong> (javascript and php), <strong>frontend development</strong> (bootstrap, react, angular), and <strong>mobile development</strong> (native android with java and kotlin, native ios with swift and objc, xamarin, and react native).
+I'm <strong>war1644</strong>, a programmer passionate about productivity hacks.
+I have been coding and working for more than 6 years, but in 2020 I learned the Dart language, then Flutter, and today I am passionate about everything related to that language.
+Before that I worked with <strong>backend development</strong> (javascript and php).

-I am the creator of <strong>GetX</strong>, a mobile/frontend framework capable of accelerating mobile, web and desktop development, which uses Flutter as a base, and of <strong>GetServer</strong>, a backend framework based on the same syntax, as well as authoring some multiplatform native solutions for the Flutter, like <strong>VideoCompress</strong>.
-I'm passionate about <strong>productivity hacks</strong>, and I try to make other developers' lives more productive.

-Today I work mostly with consultancy: <strong>legal</strong>, generally related to privacy policies, terms of use, data protection laws, or <strong>technical</strong> related to backend/frontend projects, related to structure, organization and security.
+Today I am still typing code, and I will stick to the hobby and work of typing code for life .

 </p>